dgrisafe/outbreak_wrangling/README.md

 ## Book

-I will be referencing readings and explinations from the wonderful book [R for Data Science (R4DS)](https://r4ds.had.co.nz/index.html).
+I will be referencing readings and explanations from the wonderful book [R for Data Science (R4DS)](https://r4ds.had.co.nz/index.html).
 This book is freely available online.
 I will link to sections when trying to answer specific questions.

 ## Asking the Internet